craftzdog/react-native-japanese-tokenizer/test/README.md

 cd SQLite2Test
 ```

-2. Install `react-native-sqlite-2` by following instructions on its README.
+2. Install `react-native-japanese-tokenizer` by following instructions on its README.
 3. Change `index.ios.js` and `index.android.js` to:

 ```javascript